Nunu Khumalo

 Nqobile "Nunu" Khumalo (born 15 April 1992), is a South African actress and model.
 She is best known for her roles in the television serials Isibaya, Soul City and Scandal!.

 Personal life

 Nqobile Khumalo was born on 15 April 1992 in Mpumalanga, South Africa to a Swazi family.
 When she was two months old, her family moved to Johannesburg.

 She attended St. Mary's Diocesan School for her secondary education.
 Khumalo then joined the Midrand Graduate Institute and completed a Bachelor of Arts in Journalism degree.

 Career

 In 2013, Khumalo made her maiden television appearance in the first season of popular television series Isibaya where she played the role of Cindy.
 In 2016, she played the role of Hlengiwe Twala in the e.tv daily drama series Scandal!.

 In 2019, Khumalo won an International Award for Best African Actress by New Vision International Film Festival held in Amsterdam, Netherlands.

 Khumalo has also acted in the television series Soul City where she played the popular role of Relebogile "Riri" Diholo.
+She also appeared in the South African Netflix series Fatal Seduction as the character Precious, a dominatrix.